CIS 540: Principles of Embedded Computation, Spring 2014

 to solve exercises, answer questions, and review background material.

-- Homeworks can be submitted using Blackboard.
-Grades will posted on Blackboard.
+- Grades will posted on canvas.

 - Plagiarism policy: For homeworks, projects, and exams, you can use your